neuro-inc/neuro-cli/apolo-cli/docs/admin.md

 ### add-cluster-user

-Add user access to specified cluster
+Add user access to a specified cluster

 #### Usage